HI-Bio

 Acquisition in 2003

-IDEC Pharmaceuticals focuses on developing therapies for neurodegenerative, hematologic, and autoimmune diseases, with a particular emphasis on cancer treatments.
-Founded in 1986 by a group of researchers and entrepreneurs, including Ivor Royston and Howard Birndorf, the company originally aimed to develop and commercialize monoclonal antibodies.
-IDEC Pharmaceuticals gained recognition for its innovative approaches to treating conditions such as non-Hodgkin's lymphoma.
-In 2003, the company merged with Biogen, further expanding its capabilities in the biopharmaceutical industry.
+IDEC Pharmaceuticals is a biopharmaceutical company focused on developing therapies for neurodegenerative, hematologic, and autoimmune diseases.
+Founded in 1986 by physician and immunologist Ivor Royston, bioentrepreneur Howard Birndorf, and cancer researchers Ron Levy and Richard Miller, the company initially aimed to develop and commercialize monoclonal antibodies.
+IDEC Pharmaceuticals has made significant contributions to the treatment of non-Hodgkin's lymphoma, employing patient-specific approaches to enhance therapeutic effectiveness.
+In 2003, IDEC merged with Biogen, further expanding its capabilities in the biopharmaceutical sector.